Consider this Columbia Business 101 — your guide to our region’s five key industries and major employers.

 Lexington Medical Center

-The 557-bed hospital in West Columbia delivers more than 4,000 babies each year and performs more than 25,000 surgeries.
-It was also named one of the “Top 25 Best Hospitals to Work for in the U.S.,” according to the 2022-23 US News & World Report Best Hospital rankings.
+The hospital in West Columbia delivers more than 4,000 babies each year and performs more than 25,000 surgeries.
+It was also named the No. 2 hospital in SC and is recognized as the No. 1 hospital in the Midlands, according to U.S. News and World Report.

 University of South Carolina